gorhill/uBO-Scope/README.md

 The mindset of this project is as follow:

 Data created on a remote server as a result of you merely connecting to that server **will be used**, including used against your own interests.
-The privacy policy of whatever entity who owns a remote server is completely irrelevant, if the data is created in the first place, it **will** be used.
+The privacy policy of whatever entity who owns a remote server is completely irrelevant: if the data is created in the first place, it **will** be used.

 ## Purpose